Alicia Keys: Early life, family and education

 Keys loved music and singing from early childhood.
 She recalled her mother playing jazz records of artists such as Thelonious Monk, Billie Holiday, Ella Fitzgerald, and Louis Armstrong on Sunday mornings—early musical moments Keys considers influential in kindling her interest in and emotional connection to music.
 In preschool, Keys sang in her school's production of the musical Cats and was cast as Dorothy Gale in a production of The Wizard of Oz.
 Keys discovered that she had a passion for the piano by age six, as she loved the sound and feel of the instrument and desired to play and learn it.
 When Keys was ten, a neighborhood friend who was moving home gave her family an old upright piano.
-This proved pivotal for Key's musical development, which allowed her to practice, to play, and to fully benefit from music lessons at an early age.
-Keys began receiving classical piano training by age seven, practicing six hours a day, learning the Suzuki method and playing composers such as Beethoven, Mozart, Chopin, and Satie.
+This proved pivotal for Keys's musical development, which allowed her to practice, to play, and to benefit fully from music lessons at an early age.
+Keys began receiving classical piano lessons by age seven, practicing six hours a day, learning the Suzuki method and playing composers such as Beethoven, Mozart, Chopin, and Satie.
 She was particularly drawn to "blue, dark, shadowy" and melancholic compositions, as well as the passionate romanticism of "blue composers" like Chopin.
 Inspired by the film Philadelphia, Keys wrote her first song about her departed grandfather on her piano by age 12.
-The scene in the film where Tom Hanks's character listens to opera on a record player notably affected Keys, who "never showed emotion very well".
+The scene in the film in which Tom Hanks's character listens to opera on a record player affected Keys, who "never showed emotion very well".
 After seeing the film, Keys, "for the first time, could express how [she] felt through the music."

 Keys's mother had encouraged her to participate in different extracurricular activities, including music, dance, theater, and gymnastics, so she could "find her muse".
 Her extracurricular activities gave her focus and drive, and helped keep her out of trouble.
 Keys remained so occupied with her various pursuits that she experienced her first burnout before adolescence.
 Before her 13th birthday, she expressed to her mother that she was too overwhelmed and wanted to disengage, at which point her mother took some time off with her and encouraged her to keep focusing on piano.
 Keys would continue studying classical music until the age of 18.
 Keys regards her education in classical piano and dedication to classical music as vital for her stability in her youth and her development as a musician and songwriter.
 Keys later said of her classical background: